PILOT - SITIO BURLE MARX

 The first pilot project was built in April 2016 located at the Sitio ROBERTO Burle Marx, home to prolific Brazilian architect, Roberto Burle Marx.

 In April 2016 we began construction on a prototype for the Água Carioca system at the Sitio Roberto Burle Marx.
 By virtue of their renowned reputation as scientific institution and profound knowledge of plants the Sitio Roberto Burle Marx proved to be the ideal partner for such a project.
+The project was supported by the Stimuleringsfond NL.

 The pilot is installed next to the guesthouse Roberto Burle Marx built for his brother.
 The house is located adjacent to the nurseries and the shade houses where numerous tropical species are grown.
 The house is now functioning as an office for scientists and will double up as a place for artists in residence in the future.
 The installation is implementing the full cycle of the holistic Água Carioca strategy: A bathroom (sink + toilet) is connected to a new recycling system, consisting of rainwater collection for the roof of the guest house, a rain water storage tank, a septic tank connected to the new toilet and sink, a constructed wetland and a water tank for the recycled effluent and rain water.